 One promising avenue for reducing palm oil's deforestation impact is by influencing the companies that buy palm oil from global traders to use in their consumer products.
 Vegetable oils are one of the most traded global commodities, and this is particularly true of palm oil.
 Unfortunately, as recently as 2013, much of the palm oil entering the global market was not deforestation-free.

-However, in response to intense pressure from UCS, our supporters, our ally organizations, and the public, a growing number of American consumer companies have adopted commitments to purchase exclusively deforestation-free and peat-free palm oil.
+However, in response to intense pressure from UCS, our supporters, our ally organizations, and the public, a growing number of US consumer companies have adopted commitments to purchase exclusively deforestation-free and peat-free palm oil.
 As of 2016, more than 60 percent of palm oil traded globally was covered by such commitments—a huge change from just three years before.
 As more companies make deforestation-free commitments, they will influence decisions made further up the supply chain by traders and producers.

 Palm oil production will continue to expand.
-The U.S. Food and Drug Administration recently banned trans fats from American products, and palm oil—one of the few vegetable oils that is solid at room temperature like trans fats—is a likely replacement.
+The US Food and Drug Administration recently banned trans fats from US products, and palm oil—one of the few vegetable oils that is solid at room temperature like trans fats—is a likely replacement.
 Although expansion has recently slowed, growth is expected to continue in a select group of countries over the next decade, including Malaysia and Indonesia.
 And other countries, including Brazil, the Democratic Republic of the Congo, Peru, and Colombia, have forested area suitable for palm oil cultivation.
 It will be crucial to ensure that this expansion does not continue to come at the expense of forests.